reaktor/log4j-email-throttle/README.md

 When errors occur only occasionally ErrorEmailThrottle works same way as default and sends all errors directly (with context).

 But if previous error was under only some time (by default 1 minute: `throttleIfUnderSecs`) ago it goes into Throttle mode .
-In Throttle mode ErrorEmailThrottle triggers email sending only time to time (by default every 15 minutes: `emailIntervalInSecs`).
+In Throttle mode ErrorEmailThrottle triggers email sending only time to time (by default every 10 minutes: `emailIntervalInSecs`).

-If no error occurs in a longer time (by default after 1 hour: `normalAfterSecs`) ErrorEmailThrottle enters back to normal mode and sends errors in buffer.
+If no error occurs in a longer time (by default after 30 mins: `normalAfterSecs`) ErrorEmailThrottle enters back to normal mode and sends errors in buffer.

 You can change default values by setting these System properties (times in seconds):

     fi.reaktor.log4j.emailthrottle.throttleIfUnderSecs=60
-    fi.reaktor.log4j.emailthrottle.emailIntervalInSecs=900
-    fi.reaktor.log4j.emailthrottle.normalAfterSecs=3600
+    fi.reaktor.log4j.emailthrottle.emailIntervalInSecs=600
+    fi.reaktor.log4j.emailthrottle.normalAfterSecs=1800

 Note!
 Check of returning to normal mode is made only when ErrorEmailThrottle receives a logging event for evaluating.
 So after being in throttle mode you may receive with a new error some old errors which were buffered in previous error situation.
 Especially if you have configured threshold=ERROR for SMTPAppender.
+You can alleviate this by using the included ScheduledSmtpAppender which will try to flush the buffer every 10 minutes.
+Config shown above.

 [SMTPAppender]: http://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/net/SMTPAppender.html